SBSoftwareDev/phone-number-validator/README.md

 Only an area code of '1' is allowed, and only parentheses on the first three numbers.
 The area code and parentheses are optional of course.
 When first tackling this problem, I grouped the similar formats together.
 Starting with one set, I got a Regular Expression working and upgraded the RegEx one 'group' at a time.
 I actually think doing that helped me find the solution quicker than brute force.

+The only magic here is the wizardy that takes this mess of symbols and parses it effectively.
+I use 2 capture groups in this Regular Expression.
+Here is the breakdown:

+        /^(1?|1 ?)                  --> A capture group that optionally matches a '1' OR a '1' followed a single whitespace, at the beginning of the string.

+        (\d{3}|[(]\d{3}[)](?!-))    --> Capture group that matches exactly 3 digits, OR matches an open round bracket, followed by exactly 3 digits, followed by a closing round bracket.
+If the brackets match, there is a negative lookahead disallowing a hypen after brackets.
+It just looks weird, doesn't it?

+        [- ]?\d{3}[- ]?\d{4}$/ --> After the first section, we can optionally match a hypen OR space in the same spot.
+Then we check for exactly three more digits, and repeat the same but check for four digits at the END.

 ## Want to try it out?
 Here are three ways to run my program, in order of complexity: